 After a night on board, our ship leaves Pelješac for Hvar (pronounced Kvar), the longest of the Dalmatian islands (68 kilometres long), where we dock in the afternoon.
 Equipped with our 'whispers' (audiophones), as we are every time we disembark, we set off on a guided tour of the town, just long enough to get our bearings in terms of history and culture.

-On your return to the boat, at nightfall or in the early hours of the morning for those who have enjoyed an unforgettable party at the famous Carpe Diem, don't forget to lock your cabin, because at night, yacht doors all look the same, and no one is safe from a partygoer who is a little too tipsy.
+Back at the boat, as night falls or early morning for those who have enjoyed an unforgettable party at the famous 'Carpe Diem', don't forget to lock your cabin, because at night, yacht doors are all the same, and no one is safe from a partygoer who is a little too tipsy.

 Brać: wild coves and turquoise bays